Azure-Samples/azure-python-labs/4-postgres-citus/README-ADVANCED.md

 In this quickstart, we'll set up some distributed tables, learn how they work, and show how they make analytics faster.

-The data model we're going to work with is simple: user and event data from our GitHub repo.
+The data model we're going to work with is simple: user and event data from GitHub.
 Events include fork creation, git commits related to an organization, and more.

 Connect to the Hyperscale coordinator using psql: